konflux-ci/release-service-catalog/pipelines/fbc-release/README.md

 ## Changelog

+### Changes since 0.23.0
+- adds new tasks `validate-single-component` to validate that the snapshot only contains a single component.
+The pipeline should fail otherwise.

 ## Changes since 0.22.0
 - Introduce new initial task - verify-access-to-resources
   - protection to verify that service accounts have required permissions to access